dropbox-code/repo-7/UNRELEASED.md

 > Place your changes below this line.

-## Fixed

-- Moved `stylelint` dependency to `devDeps` instead of `dependencies` as this requirement is fulfiled by the `stylelint-config-skyscanner` when installed and prevents npm installing two different versions and causing conflicts in running.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).